ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 Check that the installation is successful by running <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/demos/Demo1" target="_blank">**demo1**</a>

+NOTE: In case you encounter a permission denial in a specific directory when you run CosmoSIS, try `$ chmod +x /directory`.

 # Framework

 The Limber approximated angular power spectrum for galaxy number counts has the following form: